Queries about this page to

 Track, road (minor) path through a village, then we have found a muddy

-ridge.
-Then firm.
-Much of Stage 3 (12.0 km)is made-up of cycleable paths and tracks.
+CP.
+Much of Stage 3 (11.9 km) comprises cycleable paths and tracks.
 Towards

 the end there are a couple of field crossings - muddy or firm, depending on